singh-man/books/crackingTheCoding/18_advancedTopics.md

 The Rabin-Karp algorithm optimizes this with a little trick: if two strings are the same, they must have the same hash value.
 (The converse, however, is not true.
 Two different strings can have the same hash value.)

-Therefore, if we efficiently precompute a hash value for each sequence of s characters within B, we can  find the locations of S inO(b) time.
+Therefore, if we efficiently precompute a hash value for each sequence of s characters within B, we can  find the locations of S in O(b) time.
 We thenjust need to validate that those locations really do match S.

 For example, imagine  our hash function was simply the sum of each character (where space= 0, a= 1, b = 2, and so on).
 If S is ear and B = doe  are  hearing me, we'd then just be looking for sequences where the sum is 24 (e + a + r).
 This happens three times.
 For each of those locations,  we'd check if the string really is ear.